other Voigtlander cameras in my collection:

 My camera has an f/3.5 lens, a non frame-line viewfinder, and a Bertram meter, which has an needle displayed EV scale (and this is yet another area where there might be variations).
 It's serial number (5056902) dates the camera to 1960 (Voigtlander camera serial numbers can be found here).

 The Bertram meter has no provision for sensitivity adjustment according to film speed.
 Instead the EV scale is changed via a small knob on the back of the camera top-plate, which rotates a drum.
 Each EV scale on the drum is assigned a letter ID, and an engraved table on the top-plate must be used to lookup the letter setting for a film speed.
 This table covers speeds from 6 to 200 ASA on my camera (but once again, there may have been range variations?).
-The table also includes DIN and WES (Weston Film Speed ratings - found on Weston exposure meters, and were sometimes referred to by film manufactures as third party speeds) numbers.
+The table also includes DIN and WES numbers (Weston Film Speed ratings - found on Weston exposure meters, and were sometimes referred to by film manufactures as third party speeds).
 This needle pointer overlaps EV zones along it's length, so the correct reading is made at the red tip of the pointer.
 EV zones are alternating black and white, where black zones have numbers and white zones do not.
 For an explanation of EV numbers, see this article.

 An incident light attachment can be fitted to the honeycomb plastic meter front.

 In common with other Vitos, the camera has a die-cast alloy body covered in leather; metal parts are finished in satin chrome and black enamel, plus it has that lovely Vito pop-up rewind knob.

 I believe that in 1959, the cost of this camera was about £37 (with f/2.8 lens), £33 (with f/3.5 lens and bright-line finder) and £31 (with f/3.5 lens and no brightline finder).
 That was roughly twice the average weekly UK wage.